YinTat/yintat.github.io/_teaching/cse599-winter18.md

 ### Algorithms for Linear Systems
 + Feb 07: Overview & Leverage Score.
 [Note](10.pdf)
 + Feb 09: There is a mistake in this lecture.
 I will fix it by submitting a paper.
+[Here](https://arxiv.org/abs/1810.07896) is this fix.
+I hope it is correct.
 + Feb 14: Cholesky Decomposition: How does MATLAB solve Ax=b for sparse symmetric A?
 [Slide](12_1.pdf), [Note](12_2.pdf), [Survey](12_3.pdf)
 + Feb 16: Sparse Cholesky Decomposition.
 [Note](13.pdf)